-To add a new account as the Administrator click on the 'Add Subaccount' button and you will see a form with three tabs:
+To add a new account, click on the 'Add Subaccount' button and you will see a form with four tabs:

 - Subaccount information - Define the first and last name, email and determine whether or not the Account is active

 - Password - Set the password for this sub-user

 - Permission - Select permissions for the sub-user

 - Additional Configuration - Set limits (more below)